-We regret having to tell you that we will not be opening for public rides in April as planned.
+*****We regret to inform you that we will not be opening for public rides in April 2020 as planned.
 This is both for your protection and because we are unlikely to be able to staff the service.
 We hope that we will be able to open at some date in the not too distant future and will look forward to welcoming you back then.
+Please keep an eye on our social media for updates.
 In the meantime please take care.*****

 Plymouth Miniature Steam is primarily a membership organisation for model engineering enthusiasts, however it is better known as Plymouth’s best kept secret; nestled in a nature reserve in the Southway valley area is a ‘Live-Steam’ miniature railway.
 The railway is open to the public for train rides on the first and third Sundays of each month from April to October.

 The railway travels through woods, over bridges and through tunnels, arriving back at the station in time to grab some refreshments from our on-site cafe, serving hot and cold drinks, snacks and home-baked cakes.